grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

         // loop will eventually break and the game will keep on running. for _ in 0..256 {
             // current_x and current_y are where the ray is currently
-            // on the map.
-While next_x and next_y are relative
+            // on the map, while next_x and next_y are relative
             // coordinates, current_x and current_y are absolute
             // points.
             let current_x = next_x + self.player_x;